opengeospatial/cite/README.md

-This repository contains information about the deployment of OGC CITE infraestructure.
-It includes TEAMEngine and the test suites.
+This repository contains general tools and issues to support the OGC Compliance (CITE) Program.